cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

    <DocsImage src="/img/dashboard/organizations/okta-add-application-step3-cypress-sso.png" alt="Create Okta SAML App" width-600 ></DocsImage>
 1. Supply the following information requested in the Okta setup wizard:

-- **App name:** `Cypress Dashboard`
+- **App name:** `Cypress Cloud`
 - **App logo:** [Cypress logo download](https://on.cypress.io/logo)
-- **Single sign on URL:** The URL provided in the Cypress Dashboard
+- **Single sign on URL:** The URL provided in Cypress Cloud
-- **Audience URI:** The URI provided in the Cypress Dashboard
+- **Audience URI:** The URI provided in Cypress Cloud
-- **Attribute statements:** Add the attribute statements described in the Cypress Dashboard
+- **Attribute statements:** Add the attribute statements described in Cypress Cloud

 1. Click **Next** then select **I'm an Okta customer** and click **Finish**.
 1. Click the **View Setup Instructions** button in the middle of the page.
-The Cypress Dashboard needs the information provided here:
+Cypress Cloud needs the information provided here:

-- Copy the Identity Provider Single sign-on URL to the Cypress Dashboard.
+- Copy the Identity Provider Single sign-on URL to Cypress Cloud.
-- Download the certificate and upload that to the Cypress Dashboard.
+- Download the certificate and upload that to Cypress Cloud.
   <DocsImage src="/img/dashboard/organizations/okta-download-certificate-for-cypress-dashboard.png" alt="Download Certificate" ></DocsImage>

-1. Navigate to the **Assignments** tab and grant your users access to the Cypress Dashboard.
+1. Navigate to the **Assignments** tab and grant your users access to Cypress Cloud.
 1. [Save Configuration](#Save-Configuration).

 ##### **SAML**

-The Cypress Dashboard can integrate with your identity provider via SAML.
+Cypress Cloud can integrate with your identity provider via SAML.
 In addition to the documentation below, refer to your provider's official documentation for configuring a SAML integration.